thu-cs-lab/JieLabs-Web/backend/README.md

 cargo deb --install
 ```

-Then, put a `.env` file under `/srv/jielabsweb-backend/`, and start the systemd service `jielabs-backend.service`.
+Then, put a `.env` file under `/srv/jielabsweb-backend/`, chown to `jielabs`, and start the systemd service `jielabs-backend.service`.

 ## Setup telegraf